shinw97/Enhanced-Face-Colourisation-with-Autoencoders-in-PyTorch-and-TensorFlow/README.md

 ### Training
-I have included two Google Colab Notebooks with implementations of faces colourisation autoencoders in PyTorch and Tensorflow-Keras respectively.
+I have included two Google Colab Notebooks with the implementations of the face colourisation autoencoders in PyTorch and Tensorflow-Keras respectively.
 All implementation and training details are available inside the Notebook.

-To summarize the implementation, besides constructing the autoencoders network with just simple VGG16 architecture, the training images (black and white photos) are produced by converting all images to grayscale images (X), while the original coloured images act as the ground truth label (y).
+To summarize the implementation, besides constructing the autoencoders network with just a simple VGG16 architecture, the training images (black and white photos) are produced by converting all the images to grayscale images (X), while the original coloured images act as the ground truth label (y).
 All images are represented in RGB channels.

 <p align="center">
 <img src="https://github.com/shinw97/Faces-Colourisation-using-Autoencoders-in-PyTorch-and-TensorFlow-Keras/blob/master/assets/convert-grayscale.png?raw=true" width="60%"/>